 MP for Northampton South

-Mike Reader is the Labour (Co-op) MP for Northampton South, elected in July 2024.
-He sits on the Courts (Remote Hearings) Bill committee and the Energy Security and Net Zero Committee, with the dataset not providing details of his career prior to entering Parliament.
+Mike Reader is the Labour and Co-operative MP for Northampton South, first elected in July 2024.
+He serves on the Courts (Remote Hearings) Bill committee and the Energy Security and Net Zero Committee.

-Declares 19 interests, including gifts, benefits and hospitality from UK sources (15 entries).
-He also has land and property interests, visits outside the UK (2 entries), and donations or other support related to his MP activities (1 entry).
+Declares 19 financial interests, including gifts, benefits and hospitality from UK sources (15 entries), visits outside the UK (2 entries), donations or other support for MP activities (1 entry) and land/property (1 entry).

 Generated 21 February 2026